-"I think it was [bassist and songwriter] Roger [Waters] who said, 'Let's make an album without using any of our instruments, but [using] household objects," said keyboardist Rick Wright in the documentary Which One's Pink?
+"I think it was Roger [Waters] who said, 'Let's make an album without using any of our instruments, but [using] household objects," the late Richard Wright said in the documentary Which One's Pink?
 "So we'd spend days getting a pencil and a rubber band till it sounded like a bass ... spend weeks and weeks doing this.
-[Drummer] Nick [Mason] would find old sauce pans and stuff, and then deaden them to try and make them sound exactly like a snare drum.
+Nick [Mason] would find old sauce pans and stuff, and then deaden them to try and make them sound exactly like a snare drum.
 I remember sitting down with Roger and saying, 'Roger, this is insane!'"

 Listen to Pink Floyd's 'The Hard Way'

 Mason later admitted, in the book Inside Out: A Personal History of Pink Floyd, that they "never managed to produce any actual music.
 All the time we devoted to the project was spent exploring the non-musical sounds, and the most we ever achieved was a small number of tentative rhythm tracks."

 Two tracks from those sessions, however, were eventually released as part of the group's "Immersion Edition" box sets – "Wine Glasses" on the Wish You Were Here set and "The Hard Way" on The Dark Side of the Moon.
 The latter seems like it actually could have become a song, while the sounds from "Wine Glasses" ended up being used in the intro to "Shine on You Crazy Diamond" from 1975's Wish You Were Here.